microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

     msbot connect dispatch --input <name of your dispatch service>.dispatch --secret <bot secret> --subscriptionKey <luis authoring key>
     ```

+1. This Dispatch sequence also creates a special LUIS app for the Dispatch service in luis.ai.

+    Go to your account in luis.ai and find the Dispatch app just created.
+You can see there is a `None` intent (default) and then your knowledge base intents.
+However, these are not named well, make sure to rename them (click pencil icon near title) to match the naming of the QnA knowledge bases.
+For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field of each object).
+They all need to match.

+1. After renaming your LUIS intents, train and publish them.
+It might take a minute or two to see the changes reflected in your responses in the chat client.

 1. Update the `NlpDispatchBot.cs` file to reference the dispatch service you just created.
+Update line 29.

     ```cs
     public static readonly string DispatchKey = "<dispatch name chosen above>";